Please note that on this Make It Private departure we have a minimum group size of ${minGroupSize}.

 Day 1: St. George, Utah

-Few landscapes are as frequently photographed as the American southwest canyonlands, a complex realm of foreground elements featuring intricate layers and shapes that seem to shift depending on the dramatic light.
-Here, the ravines and rivers lead the eye through the vast expanse, while the shadows evolve, depending on the sun’s location in the sky.
+Few landscapes are as frequently photographed as the American Southwest canyonlands, a complex realm of foreground elements featuring intricate layers and shapes that seem to shift depending on the dramatic light.
+Here, ravines and rivers lead the eye through the vast expanse, while shadows evolve depending on the sun’s location in the sky.

 Our canyonlands adventure begins in the red rock country of St. George, Utah, which offers an abundance of red sandstone cliffs and formations, and slot canyons.
-This evening we meet for a welcome dinner at a local restaurant with our Photo Expedition Leader.
-Chosen for their photography and naturalist expertise, our guide will offer a brief overview of our journey ahead, including a primer on shooting images in this arid, striking realm.
+This evening, meet for a welcome dinner at a local restaurant with our Photo Expedition Leader.
+Chosen for expertise in both photography and natural history knowledge, our guide offers an overview of our journey ahead, including a primer on shooting images in this arid realm known for its challenging light conditions.
 Learn about the history, geology, wildlife and ecology of the Colorado Plateau, which we explore in depth in the days to come on our foray through three of the world's most magnificent national parks.

-Day 2: Bryce Canyon National Park—Dark Sky Experience
+Day 2: Cedar Breaks National Park / Bryce Canyon National Park—Astrophotography

-Today’s focus is landscape photography, and your Photo Expedition Leader will explain the art of capturing the rich red, yellow, orange and ochre hues of the surrounding geology as we drive the exhilarating route to Bryce Canyon.
-Along the way, we’ll stop at several scenic spots, possibly including Cedar Breaks National Monument and its yawning canyon, visible from the rim at 10,350 feet.
-To capture the half mile-deep geological amphitheater of stacked orange layers, fins and pinnacles, we’ll focus on composition, framing and exposure as we optimize the natural light.
-These features tell a fascinating story of dynamic natural forces throughout the Grand Staircase.
+Today’s focus is landscape photography, and your Photo Expedition Leader will explain the art of capturing the rich red, yellow, orange and ochre hues of the surrounding terrain as we drive the exhilarating route to Bryce Canyon.
+Along the way, we stop at several scenic spots, including Cedar Breaks National Monument and its yawning canyon, visible from the rim at 10,350 feet.
+To capture the half-mile-deep geological amphitheater of stacked orange layers, fins and pinnacles, we’ll focus on composition, framing and exposure as we optimize the natural light.
+Dynamic natural forces over millennia have exposed and sculpted this terraced terrain topped with ancient bristlecone pines and subalpine forest.
+Cedar Breaks crowns the Grand Staircase, which our itinerary follows throughout the trip as we descend this series of five sedimentary “steps” into ever older geological features, each characterized by a different color and biome over a time span of more than 200 million years.

 Later this afternoon we reach Bryce Canyon, established in 1925.
-This fantastical landscape feels like a portal to another world, and we’ll shoot its pink pinnacles, limestone formations and natural amphitheaters.
-You’ll have opportunities to experiment with silhouette and panoramic photography.
+This fantastical landscape feels like a portal to another world as we shoot its pink pinnacles, limestone formations and natural amphitheaters, experimenting with silhouette and panoramic photography.
 Red rock walls are rent with deep channels while whimsical hoodoos—rock spires carved eons ago by erosion—rise hundreds of feet into the sky.

-After dark, we’ll have our first astrophotography session under Bryce’s dark night skies.
-Joined by a dark night sky ranger, we head just outside the park boundary, away from any artificial light, to capture the astral sky in images.
-We’ll concentrate on wide angle and long exposure to make silky images of a starlit sky.
+After dark, we’ll have our first astrophotography session under Bryce’s night skies, some of the darkest in the U.S. thanks to the park’s high elevation above 8,000 feet, its remote location, and its clear, clean air.
+Joined by a park ranger who specializes in interpreting the night sky, we head just outside the park boundary, away from any artificial light, to capture the astral display. concentrating on wide angle and long exposure shots to capture the ethereal wonder of the stars overhead.
 Offering an extraordinary view of the cosmos, Bryce holds International Dark Sky status, and the absence of light pollution reveals more than 7,500 stars on a clear night, while the Milky Way arcs overhead.
 When there is a new moon, the sight is otherworldly, as planets, constellations and distant galaxies are visible.
 Hone your astrophotography skills tonight in anticipation of additional sessions in Zion and Grand Canyon.

 Day 3: Photographing Bryce Canyon National Park

-Capture the morning’s golden hour light as we set out early on foot today.
-As the sun climbs into the sky, the morning light fills the iconic Hood Amphitheatre.
-Your Photo Expedition Leader will advise on filters and hoods to reduce flare spots and lines.
+Capture the morning’s golden-hour light as we set out early on foot.
+As the sun climbs into the sky, the light of sunrise fills the Bryce Amphitheater, the park's most iconic site, and the greatest concentration of irregular rock spires (called "hoodoos") found anywhere on Earth.
+Our Photo Expedition Leader advises on filters and hoods to reduce flare spots and lines.
 We’ll play with light and detail, zooming in and out to create images that document how different this ancient landscape can appear, depending on the conditions.
-Then, we continue our photo walk, descending roughly 550 feet into the lower canyon.
-Here the landscape is forested with pinyon pines and junipers, which offer a vibrant green contrast to the looming hoodoos.
-Here, nature’s power is writ large, and our images are an opportunity to reflect how small one can feel when immersed in its grandeur.
-[Guests who don’t wish to tackle the elevation gain can walk the paved trails on the rim.]
-In the afternoon, more opportunities await to photograph Bryce from different spots, including a panorama across the vast landscape of the natural amphitheater crowded with hoodoos.
+Then, we continue our photography walk, descending roughly 550 feet into the lower canyon.
+Pinyon pines and junipers punctuate the landscape, offering a green contrast to the looming pink sandstone forest of hoodoos.
+Here, nature’s power is writ large, and our images offer an opportunity to reflect on how small one can feel when immersed in its grandeur.
+(Guests who don’t wish to tackle the elevation gain can walk the paved trails on the rim.)
+In the afternoon, more opportunities await to photograph Bryce from different locations, including a panorama across the vast landscape of the natural amphitheater crowded with hoodoos.

 Day 4: Bryce Canyon Sunrise / Zion National Park

-We rise at dawn and head to the Bryce Canyon rim to shoot the soft morning light.
-Our Photo Expedition Leader can explain the advantages of starburst photos as we photograph a striking array of colors as the changing light illumines the stone pinnacles and sheer cliffs.
+We rise at dawn and head to the Bryce Canyon rim nearby to shoot in the ethereal light of sunrise.
+Our Photo Expedition Leader explains the advantages of starburst shots as we photograph a striking array of colors while the changing light illuminates the stone pinnacles and sheer cliffs.
 A morning hike offers yet more angles on this wondrous landscape, more evocative with each turn in the trail.

 Day 5: Hiking in Zion National Park / Scenic Helicopter Flight

 Begin the day photographing Zion Canyon on foot, following narrow trails below 2,000-foot cliffs of Navajo Sandstone.
-Our Photo Expedition Leader will discuss aperture and its importance when you’re shooting different subjects in the same place—like Zion’s prolific bird life and its and its remarkable landscape.
-The Virgin River carved this canyon millions of years ago, and using slow shutter speeds, we capture its elegant path and the life it sustains, like tiny wildflowers or mule deer and rock squirrels.
+Our Photo Expedition Leader will discuss aperture and its importance when you’re shooting different subjects in the same place, such as Zion’s prolific birdlife and its dramatic geological features.
+The Virgin River carved this canyon millions of years ago, and using slow shutter speeds, we capture its turquoise path and the life it sustains, like tiny wildflowers, mule deer and rock squirrels.
 Trails along the river lead to quiet recesses, where we may hear and see many birds unique to the American West: canyon wrens, golden eagles, prairie falcons, American dippers and phoebes, among others.
-Then climb higher for dramatic views of the towering canyon walls and shadowy depths below.
-Throughout the day, we task ourselves to capture Zion’s sheer size, using the massive canyon walls for perspective and focus.
+Then climb higher for striking shots of the towering canyon walls and shadowy depths below.
+Throughout the day, we task ourselves to capture Zion’s sheer size, using the canyon's massive stone ramparts for perspective and focus.

-And for even more perspective, enjoy a scenic helicopter flight in and around Zion National Park, featuring aerial views of Smith Mesa, Kolob Canyon and Red Butte Mountain, in addition to notable landmarks of the park itself.
-Note that photo opportunities are limited during the flight.
+And for even more perspective, enjoy a scenic helicopter flight in and around Zion National Park, offering aerial views of Smith Mesa, Kolob Canyon and Red Butte Mountain, in addition to notable landmarks of the park itself.
+Note that photo opportunities are limited during the flight, however.

 Day 6: Morning Hike in Zion / Grand Canyon National Park—North Rim